maris-svirksts/ICP/Snowflake_migration_tooling/documentation/README.md

 ## Migration Workflow

 ### Local Stage
-1. **Deactivate the Backend**: Comment out the backend block from `providers.tf` to prevent Terraform from loading any state during the migration.
+1. **Deactivate the Backend**: Prevent Terraform from loading state from AWS S3 bucket during migration by commenting out the backend block in `provider.tf`.
+    ```hcl
+    # backend "s3" {
+    #   encrypt = true
+    # }
+    ```

+2. **If Required, Update Snowflake Provider Version**: Ensure compatibility with the latest features and fixes by specifying the version of the Snowflake provider.
+    ```hcl
+    snowflake = {
+      source  = "Snowflake-Labs/snowflake"
+      version = "=0.88.0"
+    }
+    ```

 ### Prepare Environment
-1. **Initialize Terraform**: Prepare your local environment for migration operations.
+1. **Initialize Terraform**: Update the modules and plugins to their latest versions as needed by initializing the environment with the `--upgrade` option.
     ```bash
-    terraform init
+    terraform init --upgrade
     ```

 ### Run Plan and Save Results
-1. **Execute and Log Plan**: Ensure changes are planned correctly without any terminal color formatting, and log output to a designated file.
+1. **Execute and Log Plan**: Run the plan to ensure correct changes without terminal color formatting.
+Save the output to a designated file for review.
     ```bash
     export TF_CLI_ARGS="-no-color"
     terraform plan -var-file env/dev.tfvars > ../results.txt 2>&1
     ```

+### Branch Naming Convention
+1. **Create Branches Strategically**: Name branches according to the specific block or change being worked on to maintain clarity and organization.
+    ```plaintext
+    git checkout -b DB_Creations
+    ```

+### Managing Pull Requests
+1. **Initiate Pull Requests**: Once you complete changes on a specific task, initiate a pull request for review.
+2. **Merge Restrictions**: Merge commits should only be performed by designated team members, to maintain the integrity and stability of the main branch.